 The use of alcohol or drugs does not justify or excuse behavior that constitutes sexual misconduct.

 Learn more about sexual misconduct and our community's efforts to end it.
-The Office of Violence Prevention & Support Services (214-768-4512) and the Women & LGBT Center (214-768-4792) are among those who can connect you with students, faculty and staff who are taking action against sexual misconduct.
+Violence Prevention & Support Services (214-768-4512) and the Women & LGBT Center (214-768-4792) are among those who can connect you with students, faculty and staff who are taking action against sexual misconduct.